 Softengi has developed a smart parser at the request of a financial services company.
 The NLP-based application recognizes documents and contracts, analyzes their content, and generates only relevant information.
-Specifically, this software was used to analyze a huge number of documents provided for obtaining a loan, such as a passport, a financial statement, a cash flow projection, property documents, etc. The software allowed the company to automate the processing of documents, and hence improve its productivity.
+Specifically, this software was used to analyze many documents for obtaining a loan, such as a passport, a financial statement, a cash flow projection, property documents, etc. The software allowed the company to automate the processing of documents and hence improve its productivity.

 Tips for Financial Services Companies that Apply Digital Transformative Initiative

 The two major areas where AI can bring value are operations and customer service.
 By implementing AI technologies, financial services can gain four result types: operations discovery, customer discovery, operations efficiency, and customer efficiency.
-Operations and customer discovery refer to insights uncovered with ML-powered tools that allow companies to identify costs drivers, market trends or novel criteria for enhanced customer segmentation.
+Operations and customer discovery refer to insights uncovered with ML-powered tools that allow companies to identify cost drivers, market trends, or novel criteria for enhanced customer segmentation.

-On the other hand, AI allows to improve the efficiency of both operations and customer services and, as a result, enhances speed and accuracy of internal processes and improves customer conversion and loyalty.
+On the other hand, AI improves the efficiency of both operations and customer services and, as a result, enhances the speed and accuracy of internal processes and improves customer conversion and loyalty.

-Creating an efficient AI solution that meets the customer’s needs and desires requires a proper tech stack, professional talent, and a great business experience, avoiding pitfalls and tailoring the AI application to companies’ objectives.
-By applying the most advanced AI development practices and tools, Softengi, with more than 20-year experience in the IT field, can help you harness the power of AI for answering your most complex challenges.
+Creating an efficient AI solution that meets the customer’s needs and desires requires a proper tech stack, professional talent, and great business experience, avoiding pitfalls and tailoring the AI application to companies’ objectives.
+By applying the most advanced AI development practices and tools, Softengi, with more than 20-year experience in the IT field, can help you harness the power of AI to answer your most complex challenges.